jpindar/Tkinter-GUI/README.md

 To run this as python just run main.py

-To package this as a standalone executable:
+To package this as a standalone executable using PyInstaller:

-Pyinstaller spec files are included
+Put onefile.spec file and build.bat in a folder
-Put the desired source files, including any images, icons etc.,  in a folder named src
+In that folder create a folder called src, and put the source code and any images, icons etc. in it Run build.bat
-Delete any previous build and dist folders
-Run pyinstaller <name of spec file>
+PyInstaller will put the new .exe in a folder called dist Rename the exe as desired

 ### Who do I talk to? ###